youngsuKim-CSUSB/youngsuKim-CSUSB.github.io/_posts/2021-08-01-publication-list.markdown

 ---
 ## Publications/Work in progress
 * With Jaiung Jun and Matthew Pisano, *On Picard groups and Jacobians of directed graphs*, [arxiv:2302.10327](https://arxiv.org/abs/2302.10327).
-* With Justin Chen and Jonathan Montaño, Computing multiplicity sequences , submitted, [arxiv:2103.14175](https://arxiv.org/abs/2103.14175).
+* With Justin Chen and Jonathan Montaño, Computing multiplicity sequences, to appear in Jornal of Software for Algebra and Geometry, [arxiv:2103.14175](https://arxiv.org/abs/2103.14175).
 * With Thiago H. Freitas and Victor H. Jorge Perez, *On the study of the top non-vanishing formal local cohomology module*, in progress.
 * With Lance.
 E. Miller and Wenbo Niu, *Log canonical thresholds of generic links of determinantal varieties*, Proc.
 Amer.
 Math.
 Soc.
 149 (2021), 2777-2787, [arxiv:1908.03892](https://www.arxiv.com/abs/1908.03892).
 * With Andy Walker, *A note on non-Noetherian Cohen-Macaulay rings*, Proc.
 Amer.
 Math.
 Soc.
 148 (2020), 1031-1042, [arxiv:1812.05079](https://www.arxiv.com/abs/1812.05079).